Menu Cheadle Hulme Dental And Cosmetics Logo

 • Follow a balanced and healthy diet.

-• Strictly limit sugary, sweet and savory snacks as well as carbonated drinks.
+• Strictly limit sugary, sweet and savoury snacks as well as carbonated drinks.

 • Replace toothbrushes every three months or when showing signs of wear.